biglovisa/GDI-react/contents/concepts/components.md

 In the above component, we are writing JavaScript and returing HTML.
 This is great since it makes it easier to create abstractions around our view layer.
 As of now, there's some duplication in our component.
 The links are almost exactly the same.
 Instead, we can iterate over the menu types and create the link element dynamically.

-In the return statements, JavaScript that we want to be evaluated (here, the local variables `type` and `capitalizedType`) should be enclosed in curly braces `{jsVariable}`.
+In the return statements, JavaScript that we want to be evaluated (here, the local variables `type` and `capitalizedType`) should be enclosed in curly braces: `{jsVariable}`.

 ```js
 var Menu = React.createClass({